How to Deal With Negative People: A Step-by-Step Guide

 They are unable to create positive energy, and will take up all of your attention, time, and energy while they drag you down with them.

-Even when presented with good news, they find some way to look at it negatively.
+Even when presented with good news, negative people find some way to look at it negatively.

 Perhaps you are excited to share the news that you landed your dream job, which includes a huge raise.
 Their reaction?
 “That's good, but your taxes will be higher.”